 If there’s one thing everyone knows, it’s that it rains constantly in Seattle.
 That and the fact that Seattle-ites love their coffee.

 It does not rain a lot in Seattle if we’re comparing it to the rainiest cities in the United States.
-Despite its reputation as a “rainy” city, Seattle doesn’t even rank in the top 10 for inches of rain received.
+Despite its reputation as a “rainy” city, Seattle doesn’t even rank in the top 10 cities for inches of rain received.
 However, Seattle is #6 when it comes to days with measurable rainfall with more than 150 days per year having some level of misty rain.

 On an average year, Seattle has 822 hours during which there is measurable rain.
 So it rains in Seattle roughly 9.4% of the time.

 Gray and cloudy weather without rain is another story, however (and is the main reason people are always looking for indoor activities).

 Does It Actually Rain A Lot In Seattle?

 This question is actually two questions in one.
 But I can answer both in one go, it rains a lot in Seattle but doesn’t rain a lot in Seattle… clear as mud?

 The truth is that Seattle has a lot of rainy days.
 In fact, Seattle typically has around 150 rainy days per year, beating out other major PNW cities such as Portland.
 However, very rarely is the amount of rain actually significant as the “150-days-number” measures every day that receives more than .01″ in precipitation.